GenericMappingTools/remote-datasets/docs/earth-faa.rst

 gravity field and are often used in conjunctions with bathymetric or topographic relief to assess the degree of isostasy.
-`David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine FAA and similar grids since 1995 and the latest versions are now available for remote use in GMT.
+`David Sandwell and colleagues <https://topex.ucsd.edu/marine_grav/mar_grav.html>`_ have provided altimetry-based marine FAA and similar grids since 1995.
+The latest version 32 is now available for remote use in GMT.
 Over land these grids are filled in by the EGM2008 model [Pavlis et al., 2012].
 Polar regions beyond ±80˚ are not covered and are set to NaN.